 Food is something we can't live without.
-So, it stands to reason that students qualified in Food and Technology are excellent candidates for gaining employment.
-The many career choices include working in customs and quarantine services, food inspector, dietician, food chemist, convention planner, hotel, restaurant and cruise ship chef.
-Also there are great opportunities for casual work in cafes, hospitals and entertainment venues.
+So, it makes sense those students qualified in Food Studies are excellent candidates for gaining employment.
+The many career choices include working in customs and quarantine services, food inspector, dietician, food chemist, convention planner, hotel, restaurant, and cruise ship chef.
+There are great opportunities for casual work in cafes, hospitals and entertainment venues.

-Health and Human Development UNIT CODE: HHD12 & HHD34 O
+Health and Human Development

+UNIT CODE: HHD12 & HHD34